 The neighborhood area that will surround a new building today, might be significantly different in 5 or 10 years.
 Can wind studies evolve as fast as the cities, so that constructors are able to build long-term sustainable and comfortable urban spaces?

-Back in the year 2000, while designing the Park Hyatt Towers, a 257 meters skyscraper in Chicago, a wind tunnel testing showed that the tower would be under significant effects of wake buffering.
+Back in the year 2000, while designing the Park Hyatt Towers, a 257 meters skyscraper in Chicago, a wind tunnel testing showed that the tower would be under significant effects of wake buffeting.
 It was provoked by northerly winds passing through the existing Johan Hancock Tower, a 343 meters high structure nearby.

 As acceleration was way above desirable level, an extensive examination was performed after the first wind analysis.
 That resulted in changing the structure and shape to decrease acceleration: a 300-ton tuned mass damper was added to the projects.